wolffshots/phocus/README.md

     git clone https://github.com/wolffshots/phocus.git
     ```

+2. Create a `config.json` file from `config.json.example` and customise your settings

-2. Run the install script (which builds the app then will ask for your password to put it in the correct place and make a service file for it)
+3. Run the install script (which builds the app then will ask for your password to put it in the correct place and makes a service file for it linked to `phocus.service` )

     ```sh
     cd phocus && ./install.sh
     ```

-3. (Re)start the service
+4. (Re)start the service

     ```sh
     sudo service phocus restart
     ```

+## Updating

+To update you should just be able to pull/checkout the newer version, call `./install.sh` and restart the app with `sudo service phocus restart`

 ## TODO
 - [ ] explain config